imaginaryusername/Reusable_specs/reusable_addresses.md

 **Receiving: Onchain direct**

 If onchain direct sending is used, receiving is relatively straightforward.
-The recipient shall connect to a Recovery Server and attempt to download all transactions where at least one of the qualifying inputs (P2PKH or P2SH-multisig) has signature that match his payment code's suffix since he was last online.
+The recipient shall connect to a Recovery Server and attempt to download all transactions where at least one of the inputs has double-sha256 that match his payment code's suffix since he was last online.
 This will cost bandwidth that is approximately 1/256 of downloading the full blockchain (in the case suffix length = 8 bits; recovery servers may choose to deny excessively short suffix lengths), and less if longer suffix length is specified.

-Upon receiving subscribed transactions, the wallet can then attempt, for each input where signature suffix matches its paycode, to derive common secret c from scan_privkey, outpoint spent by that input and the first public key embedded in each input with a matching signature suffix.
+Upon receiving subscribed transactions, the wallet can then attempt, for each input where double-sha256 suffix matches its paycode and is one of the qualifying type (P2PKH or P2SH-multisig), to derive common secret c from scan_privkey, outpoint spent by that input and the first public key embedded in each input with a matching double-sha256 suffix.
 If no output addresses match R'<sub>0</sub> = CKDpub(R,cG,0), move on to another matching input; if no inputs are left in the transaction, discard the transaction.
 If an addresses R'<sub>0</sub> is found, another address R'<sub>1</sub> is derived from that input and attempted to match available outputs, until no more addresses can be found for a given i.
 This step can also be performed by specialized, trusted servers entrusted with scan privkeys.

 Upon obtaining transactions filtered by the scan_privkey, the receiving wallet then stores it locally and assign a spending keypairs R'<sub>i</sub> and h<sub>i</sub> = [CKDpriv](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#Private_parent_key_rarr_private_child_key)(f,c,i) to it.
 Funds are now available to be spent.

 **Sending: Offchain communications**

-If the paycode specifies offchain communications via setting the version byte and does not specify additional relay methods, the sending wallet shall attempt to relay through Ephemeral Relay servers.
+(Optional) If the paycode specifies offchain communications via setting the version byte and does not specify additional relay methods, the sending wallet shall attempt to relay through Ephemeral Relay servers.
 The constructed transaction shall first be encrypted with the payment code's scan pubkey, using a common ECDSA-based scheme such as [electrum-ECIES](https://github.com/Electron-Cash/Electron-Cash/blob/master/lib/bitcoin.py#L690), then handed off to a relay server.
 The transaction is considered "Sent" when the sending wallet detects the same transaction being broadcasted by a retention server.

 To remain trustless against the possibility of relay or retention servers denying service, after a short timeout (e.g. 30 seconds), if the transaction is not detected, the sending wallet shall consider the broadcast failed and construct a "clawback" transaction that spends the same output to a new address she controls.
 This is to avoid the case where the trade is voided - recipient never sends goods or services to the sender - yet after some time the recipient broadcasts the transaction anyway, robbing the sender.

 **Receiving: Offchain communications**

-A Retention Server, subscribing to Relays using a client's scan privkey, receives the encrypted transaction, then decrypts and broadcasts to the Bitcoin Cash network; invalid transactions can be discarded.
+(Optional) A Retention Server, subscribing to Relays using a client's scan privkey, receives the encrypted transaction, then decrypts and broadcasts to the Bitcoin Cash network; invalid transactions can be discarded.
 The server then proceeds to store the relevant txids calculated from the broadcasted transaction for its clients until retrieved - retention time can vary depending on provider, from several weeks to indefinite depending on specific quality of service desired.

 Clients can log onto retention servers and retrieve their incoming txids.
 Depending on the level of service, the login method can be relatively permissionless (depending on CashAccounts, for example; see cashaccounts_retention.md) or permissioned in premium or other methods.
 Specific arrangements depend on the exact setup and can even be extended to use other communications protocols such as XMPP and Tox, to be determined by the implementing wallet.